LETT3RS / NUM8ERS

 V8 is both the Campbell’s drink made with 8 vegetables and also the name of a very common combustion engine with 8 cylinders arranged in a V shape.

-Men of drafting age during WWII and Vietnam wondered if their local draft board might label them “1-A” (available and fit for military service) or “4-F” (unfit for military service) or any classification between.
+Men of drafting age during WWII and the Vietnam War wondered if their local draft board might label them “1-A” (available and fit for military service) or “4-F” (unfit for military service) or any classification between.
 These labels were part of a statutory classification system for would-be soldiers that eventually went up to 5-A.

 License plates use letters and numbers, and a given state, province, or country will likely never run out of random combinations for their license plates.
 There are 26 letters in the English alphabet, and ten single numbers (0-9).
 Hence, for a plate with just 6 character spaces available, the possible combinations for that plate are 36 x 36 x 36 x 36 x 36 x 36, or 2,176,782,336.
 With “only” 15 million cars registered in America’s most populous state, California, there are plenty of plates to go around, even if the spaces, number and letter positions were more restricted.